MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/index.md

 ## Growing your AI skills

-In this interactive experience, you'll get inspired and use Microsoft 365 Copilot to streamline tasks such as research, drafting document, summarizing emails, and more.
+In this interactive experience, you'll get inspired and use Microsoft 365 Copilot to streamline tasks such as research, drafting documents, summarizing emails, and more.

-- You will have about 30 minutes to complete all the tasks.
+- You will have about 25 minutes to complete all the tasks.
-- In your browser, enter (<a href="https://word.new" target="_blank">word.new</a>), then save a new document titled 'Copilot Research.docx' to your OneDrive account.
+- In a Microsoft Edge browser, enter (<a href="https://word.new" target="_blank">word.new</a>), then save it to your OneDrive account as '**Copilot Research.docx**'.
 - Try different Copilots, experiment with prompts to see what works best, and enjoy the creative process!

 <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4;">